MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-04.md

 ### Development Experience on Sui

-**Let's Move Sui**: discover the new learning tool designed to quickly train developers new to Move, offering an engaging, user-friendly and intuitive learning experience. https://letsmovesui.com
+**[Let's Move Sui](https://letsmovesui.com)**: discover the new learning tool designed to quickly train developers new to Move, offering an engaging, user-friendly and intuitive learning experience.
+**[Move Bytecode Tempalte](https://www.npmjs.com/package/@mysten/move-bytecode-template)**: now coins and other generic types can be customized, named and published directly in the browser.

 ### Tools

 * Sui CLI has now support for writing and executing PTBs from terminal (`sui client ptb`).
-Check out the docs and examples [here](https://docs.sui.io/references/cli/ptb).
+Check out the [docs and examples](https://docs.sui.io/references/cli/ptb).
 * Check out this [web app](https://sui-tools.vercel.app/ptb-generator?network=testnet) that brings scaffolding TypeScript PTBs for any on-chain function you might want to invoke.

 ### Improvement Proposals (SIPs) - All Open SIPs